codingk8/markdown-cheatsheet-extended/README.md

 ## Academic Honesty Disclaimer

-### If you're a freeCodeCamp student or just a code student, please use this project as an inspiration and write your own code.<br>It's what makes us all better developers :wink:
+### If you're a freeCodeCamp or a code student, please use this project as an inspiration and write your own code.<br>It's what makes us all better developers :wink:
 <br>

 ## Intellectual property and copyrights Disclaimer